 Anxiety, chronic stress, depression, and social isolation were leading community health concerns.
-The assessment identified specific concerns about the impact of mental health issues for youth and young adults, the mental health impacts of racism, discrimination, and trauma, and social isolation among older adults.
+The assessment identified specific concerns about the impact of mental health issues for youth and young adults, trauma, and social isolation among older adults.
 These difficulties were exacerbated by COVID-19.